From Minor Repairs To Major Replacement

 White EPDM

 White membranes reflect UV rays, which helps prevent heat-related wear and tear.
 However, white EPDM can be more prone to showing dirt and grime, which can reduce its reflectivity over time if not properly cleaned.
-It’s average lifespan is around 20 to 30 years.
+Its average lifespan is also around 35-40 years.

 Installation and Maintenance Differences